jahodsilver/practice-for-week-PREP-js-repeat-local/README.md

 # Basic JavaScript Practice v2

-In this exercise, I solved basic coding problems, running tests through Node.js to find problems.
+In this exercise, I solved basic coding problems, running tests using Mocha and Node.js.